scifir/cwd-file-format/README.md

 - **name:** The byword.
 - **description:** What the byword means.
+- **singular:** The singular form of the byword.
 - **plural:** The plural form of the byword.
+- **synonym:** If there’re, the words and/or bywords which are synonyms of this byword.
+- **antonym:** If there’re, the words and/or bywords which are antonyms of this byword.
+- **parent:** If there’s, a byword that’s a parent of this word, and then this word pertains to an ontology of words and/or bywords.

 ## XML elements